Qualifications of the reinforcements of América after the defeat against Atlético de San Luis

 Jorge Mere 5

 The player from Colonia has two weeks in Mexico and entered in the first half due to the injury of Santiago Cáceres.
 The center-back was left on duty and in two of the rival’s goals he was lost on the mark.
-The lack of adaptation of him to the rest of his companions is noted.
+His lack of adaptation to the rest of his teammates is noticeable.